Eschatologue/CM_wiki/docs/equipment/armour.md

 ## Armour Training

 Anyone can don armour or hold a Shield, but only those with training can use them effectively, as explained below.
-A character’s class and other features determine the character’s armour training.
+A character's class and other features determine the character's armour training.
 A monster has training with any armour in its stat block.

 #### Light, Medium, or Heavy Armour

-If you wear Light, Medium, or Heavy armour and lack training with it, you have :d20-disadv: **Disadvantage** on any D20 Test that involves Strength or Dexterity, and you can’t cast spells.
+If you wear Light, Medium, or Heavy armour and lack training with it, you have :d20-disadv: **Disadvantage** on any D20 Test that involves Strength or Dexterity, and you can't cast spells.

 #### Shield